tharangar/java-for-interviews/DesignPatterns/README.md

 4. Most patterns allow some part of a systme to vary independently of all other parts.

 5. Patterns provide a shared language that can maximize the value of your communication with other developers.

+Pattern is a solution to a problem in a context.
+Design patterns are general solutions to common problems.
+A pattern is a guildeline for flexible and resilient code desing.